High cholesterol: Screening method

-The U.S. Preventive Services Task Force in 2008 strongly recommends routine screening for men 35 years and older and women 45 years and older for lipid disorders and the treatment of abnormal lipids in people who are at increased risk of coronary heart disease.
+The U.S. Preventive Services Task Force in 2008 strongly recommended routine screening for men 35 years and older and women 45 years and older for lipid disorders and the treatment of abnormal lipids in people at increased risk of coronary heart disease.
 They also recommend routinely screening men aged 20 to 35 years and women aged 20 to 45 years if they have other risk factors for coronary heart disease.
 In 2016 they concluded that testing the general population under the age of 40 without symptoms is of unclear benefit.

 In Canada, screening is recommended for men 40 and older and women 50 and older.
 In those with normal cholesterol levels, screening is recommended once every five years.
 Once people are on a statin further testing provides little benefit except possibly to determine compliance with treatment.

+In the UK, after someone is diagnosed with familial hypercholesterolemia, clinicians, family, or both, contact first- and second-degree relatives to come forward for testing and treatment.
+Research suggests that clinician-only contact results in more people coming forward for testing.

 Treatment

 Treatment recommendations have been based on four risk levels for heart disease.
 For each risk level, LDL cholesterol levels representing goals and thresholds for treatment and other action are made.
 The higher the risk category, the lower the cholesterol thresholds.

 For those at high risk, a combination of lifestyle modification and statins has been shown to decrease mortality.